 Summer Must Haves for Outings with Kids

-Waterproof Picnic Blanket: We have had this portable, water-resistant picnic blanket for years and can vouch for it.
+Waterproof Picnic Blanket: We have had this portable waterproof and windproof blanket for years and can vouch for it.
 I always keep it in the back of the car for impromptu picnics.
 If you are after something that is simple and cheap but gets the job done, this is a good option.

 Cooler Bag: Any mom can tell you, it’s worth it to invest in a quality cooler bag.
 Over the years I’ve dealt with leaks, straps ripping, or too small options, so this year I’ve decided no more.
-While yes, a YETI would be great, this highly-rates, well-priced cooler bag with removable hard insert fits the budget much better.
+While yes, a YETI would be great, this highly-rates, well-priced cooler bag fits the budget much better.

 Large Tote Bag: Because we have to have somewhere to fit 12 towels, a bucket of sunscreen, and 572 Barbies.
 This over-sized water-resistant tote with a sturdy base is a great option, and cute, too.
 I’ve also heard great things about the Bogg Bag!